-If you want to see polar bears in the summer and fall, we have to start early.
+If you want to see polar bears in the summer, we have to start early.
 There’s a lot of prep work to be done!

-The “To Do List” for opening remote polar bear lodges is long, detailed and designed with one goal in mind — a once-in-a-lifetime polar bear viewing experience for guests.
+Our preseason to-do list is long, detailed and designed with one goal in mind — to create once-in-a-lifetime polar bear viewing experiences for our guests.

-Our annual cat train over the Hudson Bay sea ice during the spring helps us get tens of thousands of pounds of major renovation supplies, mechanical parts, plumbing, solar heating, power and operational equipment to the lodges and then there’s the little things needed to put on the final cozy touches and take the culinary experience from ordinary to fabulous.
+Our annual cat train over the Hudson Bay sea ice during the spring helps us get tens of thousands of pounds of major renovation supplies, mechanical parts, plumbing, solar heating, power and operational equipment to the lodges, and then there are the little things needed to put on the final cozy touches and take the culinary experience from ordinary to fabulous.

-Before any supplies and staff can be flown into the lodges, a pre-season flyover is done to make sure the runways and landing strips are clear and the water levels are good.
-Adjustments are made accordingly and then the ground work at the lodges begins.
+Before anything can be flown into the lodges, a preseason flyover is done to make sure the runways and landing strips are clear and the water levels are good.
+Adjustments are made accordingly and then the groundwork at the lodges begins.

-Wildlife and weather damage checks have to be made, as anything can and does happen during the harsh Arctic winter off season.
+Wildlife and weather damage checks have to be made, as anything can happen during the harsh Arctic winters.
 Polar bear shutters are taken down and electric and bear safety fences have to be checked and rechecked.
-Guest, staff and polar bear safety procedures and protocols are a top priority at all lodges.
+Guest, staff and polar bear safety procedures and protocols are a top priority at all our lodges.

 Depending on the lodge location, water is either hauled or pumped in from local spring-fed lakes and then run through state-of-the-art filtration systems.
 Water and plumbing systems are examined and environmentally sustainable sewer systems are also checked for any maintenance issues.

-Now that the lodges are comfortably inhabitable, transportation equipment and communications systems and devices must be made operational.
-Transportation-related equipment includes 6-wheelers, rhinos, boats, tractors, cats and trucks.
+Now that the lodges are comfortably inhabitable, transportation equipment and communications systems must be made operational.
+Transportation-related equipment includes 6-wheelers, rhinos, ATVs, boats, tractors and CATs.
 Communications systems include satellite Internet, voice over IP, GPS systems and satellite phones.